writememe/net-api/README.md

 python webapp.py
 ```

 9) The application will now be running on TCP/5000.
-For example, if the client IP is 10.0.0.1, the application will be available on http://10.0.0.1:5000
+For example, if the server IP on which the app is running is 10.0.0.1, the application will be available on http://10.0.0.1:5000

 ### Docker Installation and Operation